Essential Guide to Home Sauna Maintenance for Long-Lasting Performance

-If you are lucky enough to own your own personal sauna, that means you can take in and enjoy the benefits of sauna therapy on your own time.
-Having your own sauna may sound luxurious but there is a lot to know when it comes to sauna maintenance and keeping your sauna clean as well as safe for all of the people who use it.
-Saunas can become dirty and fall into disrepair rather quickly and while spas and sports clubs have whole teams dedicated to sauna upkeep, you’re likely on your own when it comes to maintaining a personal sauna.
-But don’t think that keeping your sauna clean is too much work to justify keeping it in the first place!
-With some simple tricks and regular practices, you can keep your sauna sparkling without spending more time cleaning it than enjoying it.
+If you are lucky enough to own your own personal home sauna, you can enjoy the many health benefits on your own time.
+Having a sauna at home may sound luxurious, but home sauna maintenance is essential to keep it clean and safe for all users.
+Saunas can become dirty and fall into disrepair rather quickly.
+While spas and sports clubs have teams dedicated to sauna upkeep, you’re likely on your own when it comes to maintaining a personal sauna.
+However, don’t think that keeping your sauna clean is too much work!
+With some simple tricks and regular maintenance practices, you can keep your sauna in top condition without spending more time cleaning than enjoying it.

-Let’s begin with some best practices related to the most common type of household sauna, the wood-burning sauna.
+Let’s begin with some best practices related to the most common components that will require ongoing maintenance in your home sauna:

 Sauna Bench Maintenance

-One of the biggest problems that come about in classic wood-burning saunas is that hand-made wooden benches have a tendency to attract mold and rot.
-Being that wood-burning saunas are remarkably dry, it may not be your first thought that such an environment could bring out mold but it surely can be less than well-kept saunas.
-So, how do you make sure that your benches stay mold-free?
+One of the biggest problems that arise in classic wood-burning saunas is that hand-made wooden benches can attract mould and rot.
+While these saunas tend to be dry, poorly maintained saunas can still create conditions favourable for mould growth.
+So, how do you make sure that your benches stay mould-free?
 First, think about what your regular sauna guests are wearing when they use your sauna.
-This can be important because if your sauna users are already wearing wet clothes from outside your facility, that means they are producing exactly the environment that bacteria grows best in.
+This is important because if your sauna users are entering in wet clothes, such as swimsuits, they are introducing moisture that encourages bacteria and mould growth.

-This means that one of the best precautions against bench mold is to tighten up your sauna dress code.
-A good idea is to keep clean towels on hand for all of your sauna guests.
-Sitting on a dry towel rather than a wet swimsuit will make a huge difference in the lifespan of your wooden benches.
+To prevent bench mold, tightening up your sauna dress code is essential.
+A good practice is to provide clean, dry towels for all sauna guests.
+Sitting on a dry towel, rather than a wet swimsuit, will significantly improve the lifespan of your sauna benches and prevent mould.

 Sauna Stove Maintenance